Dalmirog-zz/OctoPosh/README.md

 # Octopus Deploy Powershell Module

+Octopus Deploy is a friendly deployment automation system for .NET developers.
+[Its architecture is built API-First](http://docs.octopusdeploy.com/display/OD/Octopus+REST+API), meaning 100% of the data and operations that you can see and perform in the Octopus UI can be performed over the REST API.

-The goal of this module is to provide a set of useful cmdlets to perform common administration tasks on Octopus Deploy
+This module contains a set of CMDLets that use the Octopus REST API to perform common administrative tasks.

+DISCLAIMER: This is an open source project which is NOT supported by Octopus Deploy.
+All questions/bugs about this module should be entered on this github project.

 ##Installing the module